fefwobgd/File-to-image/README.md

 # File to image
 this is a useless applicaton

-not recommended on very large files such as 1GB
+not recommended on very large files

 # Example of shell32.dll